The moment I graduated from college, I made it my mission to become a full-time writer.

-In short: volume wins.
+In short: volume wins

 There is no substitute for practice.
 There is no way to avoid the thousands upon thousands of hours required in order to master your craft.
-Which means, if you want to become a professional, if you want to turn your “side hustle” into a long-lasting and successful career for yourself, you need to practice.
+This means, if you want to become a professional, if you want to turn your “side hustle” into a long-lasting and successful career for yourself, you need to practice.
 You need to care.
 You need to root your knowledge in lived experience — not theory you read in a blog post about marketing, most likely written by a marketer who hasn’t done any of the things they’re recommending you do.